meequz/kakaushka_themes/README.md

 Bot answer:

 `1.
-Apple released a compatibility layer with android (Firstname Lastname)`
+Apple released Android compatibility layer for iPhone (Firstname Lastname)`

 `2.
 NSA has been suspected of data capture by embeding hardware backdoor in wires (Firstname Lastname)`